DarkStarSword/3d-fixes/README.md

 - Automatically fix certain types of reflective surfaces in Unreal games (those using a 2D DNEReflectionTexture, used in Life Is Strange).
 - Automatically fix shadows in Unreal Engine games.
+- Apply the tedious part of a Unity shadow fix (but not the difficult part!)

 ### extract_stereo_settings.py ###
 Short python script to extract the table of Stereo settings from the nVidia